 Ease back in to the school routine

 School holidays are a great time to take a break from the routine and just relax – stay up later, sleep in and do nothing for a while!
-But it can take a bit of time for kids to get back into the school routine at the end of the holidays!
-Try to help your child adjust before getting back to school – get them to bed a little earlier in the week before school starts, and get them out of bed a little earlier each morning.
-This way, when the alarm goes to get up for school on the first day of term, it won’t be as much of a shock to the system – for you and for them!
+But it can take a bit of time for kids to get back into the school routine at the end of the holidays.
+In the week before school starts, help your child adjust by getting them to bed a little earlier each night, and up a little earlier each morning.
+When the alarm goes off on the first day of term, it won’t be as much of a shock to the system – for them or for you!

 Set some goals